vectorgraphics/v3d/V3DSpecs.md

 Here, the curve is specified by four points by

 1. `TRIPLEx4` The control points p, c_0, c_1 and q respectively.
 2. `UINT`: Center index.
-This corresponds to the index of an array of center points if index is `> 0`.
-   If Index is zero, denotes there is no center point associated with this object.
 3. `UINT`: Material index.
-This is the index of the material array `Material` where `Material[i]` is the material of this object.

 ### Line

 A line is specified by

 1. `TRIPLEx2` The points p, q respectively where the line is specfied as the line from p to q.
 2. `UINT`: Center index.
-This corresponds to the index of an array of center points if index is `> 0`.
-   If Index is zero, denotes there is no center point associated with this object.
 3. `UINT`: Material index.
-This is the index of the material array `Material` where `Material[i]` is the material of this object.

 ### Pixel

-A "Pixel" here is a single point in a 3D space and a width quantity to specify the drawing size.
+A `pixel` is a single point in 3D space drawn with a specified width measured in screen pixels.
-In Asymptote, a "pixel" is drawn as a sphere with the radius as width.

-1. `TRIPLE`: The point specifying the pixel
+1. `TRIPLE`: The position of the pixel;
-2. `REAL`: The drawing width of the pixel
+2. `REAL`: The drawing width of the pixel;
 3. `UINT`: Material index.
-This is the index of the material array `Material` where `Material[i]` is the material of this object.